mescalito/Angular-Parse-Repositories/readme.md

 alert(obj.name);
 ```

 This can be a real problem when you're working in Angular specific code, such as view templates, or if you just want to write abstracted code.
 To overcome this, you can pass an array of translation objects to the **GettersAndSetters** method.
 Each object should have an `angular` property and a `parse` property.
 The `angular` property defines the property that will be used on objects returned or created from the repository while the `parse` property defines the column that will be used on Parse's server.
 Notice that they do not have to be named the same thing.
-This also makes a really nice separation of concerns, so that if the names of properties on either the front end or back end, it does not have to affect the other.
+This also makes a really nice separation of concerns, so that if the names of properties on either the front end or back end change it does not have to affect the other.

 ```js
 var Class = repos.CreateRepository('Employees', {});